Cash Flow problems … and solutions

 Bridging finance does exactly what it says on the tin – it bridges the gap until longer-term financing is secured.
 In this situation, funders provide fast, flexible, and transparent short-term finance that will support the business through this gap.
 It is often used in the property market but bridging facilities are also available for trading businesses where there is a short-term working capital requirement, which can be secured against existing assets or positive cash flow.

 Another option is trade finance which can provide a business with upfront funding against confirmed orders, open letters of credit facilities on behalf of the business, and provide direct supplier payments or even a cash advance.
 It suits businesses that have confirmed purchase orders or supply contracts from reliable sources.

 As one of the leading financial service providers in the Irish market, GRENKE’s slogan is ‘Fast, Forward, Finance’.
 GRENKE offers entrepreneurs fast and flexible financial solutions through a range of services including leasing and invoice finance.
 We match the perfect financial solution to your unique business needs, from small businesses to large enterprises.

-Over the last 40 years, GRENKE has provided leasing to numerous styles of businesses and organisations; sole traders, partnerships, public and private limited companies, associations and organisations, medical, health, and educational providers, municipalities, public hospitals, semi-state institutions, Government bodies and so many more.
+Over the last 40 years, GRENKE has provided leasing to numerous styles of businesses and organisations; sole traders, partnerships, public and private limited companies, associations and organisations, medical, health, and educational providers, public hospitals, semi-state institutions, Government bodies and so many more.

 Our experience and strong market position are no coincidence.
 If you are a business owner looking for financial solutions in Ireland or advice on fast and flexible financing, talk to a GRENKE Account Manager today!